Accuser: Virginia lieutenant gov's response 'disgraceful'

 In an interview aired Monday with CBS News, Vanessa Tyson criticized Fairfax for comparing himself to lynching victims when he defended himself in a speech on the state Senate floor in February.

 Tyson says Fairfax forced her to perform oral sex in 2004.
-Watson says she was raped in 2000.
+Watson says she was raped in 2000, when she and Fairfax were at Duke University.
 Fairfax says both encounters were consensual.

+In the interview, Tyson said her attack began with consensual kissing in a hotel room at the Democratic National Convention.
+She then tearfully described choking and gagging while Fairfax held her neck so she couldn't move away.

-Fairfax, a Democrat, issued a statement Sunday saying he passed polygraph tests questioning whether the encounters were consensual.
+Fairfax, a Democrat, issued a statement Sunday saying both encounters were consensual, and he passed polygraph tests to prove it.
+He also provided a lengthy response to CBS News in which he called for a "fair, full, and impartial investigation of the allegations and my denials.

+"I am completely confident that such an investigation would exonerate me and clear my good name, which I have spent a lifetime building," he said.

+In an interview segment broadcast Sunday, Tyson said she hopes the General Assembly will hold a hearing in which she, Watson and Fairfax will all be called to testify under oath.
+House Republicans, who narrowly control that chamber, had announced plans to hold such a hearing but ran into opposition from Democrats who said law enforcement is better suited to investigate the accusations.
+Tyson told King she prefers a hearing to an investigation, because she fears investigations "often allow people in power to sweep things under the rug."